excentis/ByteBlower_GUI_examples/basic_usecases/measure_max_throughput/README.md

 To set it up, you'll only need to configure a TCP flow.
-You tweak the TCP settings in the TCP view, but at this point it's probably better to look at the other apporaches below.
-The sole expection is perhaps the receive window, this value should be as high as possible: start from 8.
+You tweak the TCP settings in the TCP view, but at this point it's probably better to look at the other approaches below.
+The sole expectation is perhaps the receive window, this value should be as high as possible: start from 8.

 ### Good: